Tata Safari: Second generation (2021)

-Initially shown under the Buzzard name at the 2019 Geneva Motor Show, and Gravitas name at the 2020 Auto Expo, as the three-row variant of the Harrier.
-In January 2021, it was announced and launched with the Safari nameplate.
+In January 2021, Tata Motors launched the All New Safari.
 It features the 2 litre I4 turbocharged diesel engine, also found in the Tata Harrier and the Jeep Compass.
 It comes in either six- or seven-seat configurations, with the 6-seater version only found in the top-spec XZ Plus.
 At the time of introduction, the lineup began with the XE as the lowest equipment level, followed by the XM, XT, XT Plus, XZ, and XZ Plus versions.

 On 22 February 2021, the company announced the launch of the Safari Adventurer Persona edition which uses the same colour as shown on the Tata Buzzard and also launched in Orcus White in 2022 (the standard car is available in colours such as Daytona Grey, Orcus White, Royal Blue and Tropical Mist).
 It was the official sponsor of Vivo IPL2021.
 It launched the Safari Gold in two colours, Black Gold and White Gold.
 It gets cosmetic updates as well as some feature additions.

+In 10 August 2021, Tata Motors launched the XTA+ variant of the Safari, which has a standard 6-speed automatic sourced from Hyundai and panoramic sunroof.

 The Dark edition was launched by the company in January 2022.
 A special Kaziranga edition was launched as well.
-A 4x4 version of the car is rumoured to be in production but there is no confirmation by the company yet.
+A 4x4 version of the car is rumoured to be in production, but there is no confirmation by the company yet.

+Facelift

+The Tata Safari facelift was revealed alongside the Harrier facelift on 6 October 2023.

+Safety

+Tata Safari was rated 5 Star for adults and 5 Star for toddlers along with Harrier in Global NCAP under its new protocol (based on Latin NCAP 2016) in 2023:

+Also, Tata Safari was rated 5 Star along with Harrier in Bharat NCAP in 2023 (similar to Global NCAP 2023, based on Latin NCAP 2016):